-Section 9.31.060_49 Limitation on Number of Plants.
+Section 9.31.060 Limitation on Number of Plants.

-- (A) The cultivation of more than twenty-five (25) marijuana plants on any legal one (1) parcel, either indoors or outdoors, within the unincorporated area of the County, regardless of whether the person(s) growing the marijuana is/are a "qualified patient", "primary caregiver", or "collective", is hereby prohibited unless cultivated by individuals, collectives, or members thereof who apply for, obtain, and are in compliance with a permit for an exemption as set forth in Section 9.31.110.
-Any qualified patient, person with an identification card, or primary caregiver may not cultivate marijuana in excess of the amount reasonably related to the current medical needs of the patients or persons with identification cards for whom the marijuana is being cultivated, either individually or collectively, but in no case more than twenty-five (25) total plants on one (1) parcel. - (B) Wherever medical marijuana is grown, a copy of a current and valid, State-issued medical marijuana identification card or physician recommendation must be displayed in such a manner as to allow law enforcement officers to easily see the card without having to enter any building of any type except as set forth in Section 9.31.110.
+- (A) The cultivation of more than twenty-five (25) marijuana plants on any legal parcel, either indoors or outdoors, within the unincorporated area of the County, regardless of whether the person(s) growing the marijuana is/are a "qualified patient", "primary caregiver", or "collective", is hereby prohibited unless cultivated by individuals, collectives, or members thereof who apply for, obtain, and are in compliance with a permit for an exemption as set forth in Section 9.31.110. - (B) Wherever medical marijuana is grown, a copy of a current and valid, State-issued medical marijuana identification card or physician recommendation must be displayed in such a manner as to allow law enforcement officers to easily see the card without having to enter any building of any type except as set forth in Section 9.31.110.

-Section 9.31.070 50 Limitation on Location to Cultivate Marijuana.
+Section 9.31.070 Limitation on Location to Cultivate Marijuana.

-- (A) The cultivation of marijuana, whether grown collectively or individually, in any amount or quantity, shall not be allowed in the following areas: - (1) Within one thousand (1,000) feet of a youth-oriented facility, a school, a park, or any "church" or residential treatment facility as defined herein. - (2) Outdoors within one hundred (100) feet of any occupied legal residential structure located on a separate parcel. - (3) Outdoors in a mobile home park as defined in Health and Safety Code Section 18214.1 within one hundred (100) feet of an occupied mobile home that is under separate ownership. - (4) In any location where the marijuana plants are visible from the public right of way or publicly traveled private roads. - (5) Outdoors within fifty (50) feet of a parcel under separate ownership.
+- (A) The cultivation of marijuana, whether grown collectively or individually, in any amount or quantity, shall not be allowed in the following areas: - (1) Within one thousand (1,000) feet of a youth-oriented facility, a school, a park, or any church or residential treatment facility as defined herein. - (2) Outdoors within one hundred (100) feet of any occupied legal residential structure located on a separate parcel. - (3) Outdoors in a mobile home park as defined in Health and Safety Code Section 18214.1 within one hundred (100) feet of an occupied mobile home that is under separate ownership. - (4) In any location where the marijuana plants are visible from the public right of way or publicly traveled private roads. - (5) Outdoors within fifty (50) feet of a parcel under separate ownership. - (B) The distance between the above-listed uses in Section (A) (1) and marijuana that is being cultivated shall be measured in a straight line from the nearest point of the fence required in Section 9.31.060, or if the marijuana is cultivated indoors, from the nearest exterior wall of the building in which the marijuana is cultivated to the nearest boundary line of the property on which the facility, building, or structure, or portion of the facility, building, or structure in which the above-listed use occurs is located.
+The distance in Sections (A) (2) and (A) (3) to any residential structure shall be measured from the fence required in Section 9.31.060 to the nearest exterior wall of the residential structure.